Kyriosity/read-write/README+/software/ArcDeco/README+/03.Stripes/README+/coding-worth.md

-# Worth of _coding_ (and excess of _coder_)
+# Worth of _coding_ (but excess of _coder_)

-Coding has an image of a menial job, while coders are thought of as typists &thinsp;&nbsp;&thinsp; a position below Junior Developer.
+Coding has an image of a menial job, while coders are thought of as typists &thinsp;&mdash;&thinsp; a position below Junior Developer.

-I'd like to
+I want to debunk stereotypes:

 * **Coding** is a vital and non-replaceable part of making software
-* There's no demand and place for a separate trade.
+* But there's no demand and place for a separate trade (but a significante role).

 Everything done on the keyboard to code is coding.
 The pure coding is inefficient -< Roles

+|- collecting all the bumps of new parts and technologies \
+|- bug fixing;

 🚧🚧🚧 PLACEHOLDER 🚧🚧🚧